On the duality of massive Kalb-Ramond and Proca fields: Above and beyond the strong coupling scale

 If we now estimate the longitudinal mode as $\chi\sim\frac{1}{\sqrt{g}}$, we can see that the interaction term, which was troublesome in the massless limit for scales $L>L_{str}$, will always be smaller than the kinetic term:

 In other words, as soon as the longitudinal mode enters the strong coupling regime, the transverse mode corrections due to the longitudinal mode scale as

 We have thus seen that due to the strong coupling of the longitudinal mode, any divergences that occur in the massless limit disappear.
 Below the strong coupling scale, only the two transverse modes continue to propagate.
+The Vainshtein mechanism has also been considered in the context of generalised Proca theory with derivative self-interactions, where it led to the suppression of the longitudinal mode \cite{GenPV}.